Topological sheaves and spaces of distributions in the global case

 As before to get a pseudo tensor structure we define $P_I^{\tensor\ra}$ as the product over all finite sets $A$ of $(P_I^{\tensor\ra})^A$.
 The composition map of this pseudo tensor structure is constructed as in the previous case, by declaring to be zero the composition of maps which are not of the type above.
-Also in this case there is an action of the groupoid of bijection.
-Given $\rho:I\lra I'$ be a bijection we notice that we have an equality